-New Student Services assists prospective and new students and their families.
+New Student Services assists prospective and new undergraduate students and their families.
 The services, activities, and programs offered are designed to provide information and support to promote a successful transition to the K-State community.

 Admissions Representatives (ARs) communicate to prospective students and their families, and educational personnel about academic programs and student life opportunities.
 Admissions Representatives hold responsibility for the development of an effective student recruitment program within a specific geographic region.

-The campus visits program provides individual tours to prospective students and their families.
+The campus visits program provides personal tours to prospective students and their families.
 Student guides conduct tours of the campus throughout the year.

 Special events are held throughout the academic year and provide another opportunity for future students to visit the campus.
 Some events are held at locations around the state and across the country.

 New Student Services organizes the selective interview process for a number of scholarships for incoming students.
 These scholarship opportunities include a supplemental application.
 Scholarships are:

-This award seeks to attract top students who demonstrate the potential to make exceptionally strong contributions to the K-State student body, both in the classroom and in the extracurricular life of the university.
+This award seeks to attract top students who demonstrate the potential to make exceptionally strong contributions to the K-State student body, both in the classroom and in the student life of the university.